dockwa/ux/README.md

 ## System paradigms

-Use paradigms that the device or operating system uses.
+Use the native paradigms of the device or operating system.
-If you are building for Android for example, use material design patterns.
+If you are building for Android, follow [Material Design](https://material.io/guidelines/) If you are building for iOS, follow Apple's [Human Interface Guidelines](https://developer.apple.com/ios/human-interface-guidelines/overview/design-principles/)
-If you are building for the web, use a <select> input isntead of using a custom select dropdown.
-The select will be interpreted by the device you are on and displayed to the user appropriatly.
+If you are building for the web use native web patterns.
+For example, use a <select> input isntead of using a custom select dropdown.
+The <select> will be interpreted by the device you are on and displayed to the user appropriately.
-If a use is on an iOS device, don't use patterns from Android and vice versus.
-Keep the user comfortable with what they know and use every day.
+**Keep the user comfortable with what they know and use every day.**